 "Historically speaking peaceful blockades are a lot more effective than anonymous bombs," suggested Alex Hundert.

 For the Unist'ot'en Camp's part, Freda spoke plainly: "We have done nothing of this sort.
 We don't condone it.
 We don't promote it.
 We have 200 people coming through our camp [each year] and all of them can vouch.
 That is not what we're about."

-As for C-51, "yes, things are getting worse—but it's an inevitable culmination," said Alex Hundert.
+As for C-51, "Yes, things are getting worse—but it's an inevitable culmination," said Alex Hundert.
 "The time to stop C-51 was when new Islamophobic discourses started gaining traction over a decade ago.
 The time to stop it was more than a decade ago when this conflation of environmental activism and terrorism began.
 The time to stop it was 500 years ago when the demonization of indigenous resistance began.

-"This well financed and heavily organized movement that [the RCMP] talk about, most of the folks that are involved in that are still kind of convinced that shifting which party's in charge is going to make a big difference.
-That kind of non-systemic change thinking is what made this type of culmination inevitable," he said.
+"This well-financed and heavily organized movement that [the RCMP] talk about, most of the folks that are involved in that are still kind of convinced that shifting which party's in charge is going to make a big difference.
+That kind of non-systemic change thinking is what made this type of culmination inevitable," he added.

-Under increased surveillance, Hundert argues, people will start "to organize with family and with neighbours and on scales that this type of repression can't stop."
+Under increased surveillance, Hundert argues, people will start "to organize with family and with neighbors and on scales that this type of repression can't stop."

 "As someone who engages in this resistance, this is the type of repression that we expect from the state so it doesn't really change anything for me," Gord Hill said.
 "Resistance movements always have to have some kind of basic security to defend themselves against state repression."